po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/ 01-Ins_Command-Line/README.md

 #  Instructor Demo: Command Line (5 min)

-* Explain that terminal commands are useful ways to navigate between folders, also called directories, quickly and easily.
+* Terminal commands are useful ways to navigate between folders, also called directories, quickly and easily.
 The commands are entered into the terminal or bash.

-* Open your terminal and demonstrate the following:
+* Open your terminal and do the following:

   * 🔑 We use `ls` to list the contents of the home directory, including `Desktop`.